PSallenhazlett/net-graphql/Readme.md

     - Add the query to the `AddMutationTypes` method in `StartupExtensions.cs`.
     - Make sure to have the `[ExtendObjectType("Mutation")]` attribute on your new query class.

+## Helpful Tools

+There are some helpful tools out there for you to use.
+You can use Postman and select the GraphQL radio button under Body.
+This will fetch GraphQL's schema for you to make an Intellisense.

+There is also [Banana Cake Pop](https://chillicream.com/docs/bananacakepop/v2) by Chilli Cream.
+This gives a nice UI dedicated to GraphQL, and it already works well with Hot Chocolate.
+This will also give you the Intellisense also.

 ## Your First GraphQL Query

 If you are new to GraphQL, you can use this query below to get started.